BitX Funding Matches Small Business Owners with Loans That Fit Their Credit and Financial History

-That’s why BitX Funding works with a wide variety of lenders to provide many loan options for small business owners.
+That’s why BitX Funding works with various lenders to provide many loan options for small business owners.

 “For startups and existing businesses, we can stack multiple loans together,” said Todd Rowe, President of BitX Funding.
 “Our team can get small business owners one, two, or three unsecured personal term loans for business purposes, and they can give it to the business in an equity contribution or a loan contribution.
 Once the funding is infused, the business can flourish.”

 Since the COVID-19 pandemic, more people have shown interest in starting businesses.
-Some were laid off from their jobs, while others realized they could take control of their careers.
+Some were laid off, while others realized they could take control of their careers.

 The BitX Funding loan process differs from traditional banks.
 If individuals turn to banks for unsecured loans, some may face problems, especially if they have been out of work and their credit scores have dropped.
 Alternatively, Rowe started BitX Funding specifically to loan money to companies that may not fit into the traditional mold.

-“In 2014, I said to myself, ‘Wow, I see all these files come across my desk, why can’t we say yes to them?’
+“In 2014, I said to myself, ‘Wow, I see all these files come across my desk; why can’t we say yes to them?’
 They don’t fit our model.
-That’s why I opened the marketplace and created a one-stop shop, where I connect the right customer with the right lender and the right loan,” said Rowe.
+I opened the marketplace and created a one-stop-shop, where I connect the right customer with the right lender and loan,” said Rowe.

 Overcoming Credit Challenges to Secure Business Loans